conceptcartography/conceptcartography/docs/concepts/diversity-advocates.md

 ## 📚 References

 - Dunbar-Hester, C. (2020).
 Crafting and Critique: ARTIFACTUAL AND SYMBOLIC OUTPUTS OF DIVERSITY ADVOCACY.
 In Hacking Diversity: The Politics of Inclusion in Open Technology Cultures (pp. 96–127).
-Princeton University Press. https://doi.org/10.2307/j.ctvhrd181.8
+Princeton University Press. https: doi.org/10.2307/j.ctvhrd181.8